DavidRolfs/C-SharpWordCounter-/README.md

 #### By _**David Rolfs**_

 ## Description
+Root page displays two inputs.
+One for a sentence and another for a word.
+The application runs a method that counts the amount of time that single word was used in the sentence.

 ## Setup/Installation Requirements

-* Go to Github repository page https://github.com/DavidRolfs/
+* Go to Github repository page https://github.com/DavidRolfs/C-SharpWordCounter-
 * Click the "download or clone" button and copy the link.
 * In your computers terminal type "git clone" & paste the copied link.
+* Once downloaded enter dnu restore into the terminal.
-* Once downloaded enter dnx kestrel into your teminal.
+* Then enter dnx kestrel into the terminal.
 * Open web browser of your choice and go to http://localhost:5004/ to view root page.

 ## Specs